FULL-TIME | WINNIPEG LOCATIONS NURBF-DG Nursing

 Your AGPA will be calculated using the transcript(s) received by the College within 15 days of applying.
 Submission of future updated transcripts will not be considered.

-Applicants are still required to submit proof of enrollment in 2025 Winter term courses in addition to their full academic history within 15 days of applying.
+***You are still required to submit proof of enrollment in the courses you are currently attending in addition to your full academic history within 15 days of applying.
 Documents accepted for proof of enrolment include Web Transcript or Official Transcript only.
 This applies to post-secondary courses only.
 In-progress high school courses will not be accepted.

 The College will calculate your AGPA based on the following three factors: